coordinature/coordinature.github.io/development/applications/familysigns/legal/en/privacypolicy.md

 ## PRIVACY POLICY

-2Tango B.V. respects the privacy of its website visitors, in particular their rights regarding the automatic processing of personal data.
+2Tango B.V. respects the privacy of its website and app visitors, in particular their rights regarding the automatic processing of personal data.
 We have therefore formulated and implemented a policy on complete transparency with our customers regarding the processing of personal data, its purpose(s) and the possibilities to exercise your legal rights in the best possible way.

 If you require any additional information about the protection of personal data, please visit the website of the Dutch Data Protection Authority (Autoriteit Persoonsgegevens): https://autoriteitpersoonsgegevens.nl/nl.

 Until you accept the use of cookies and other tracking devices, we will not place any non-anonymised analytical cookies and / or tracking cookies on your computer, mobile phone or tablet.
-With the continued visit of this website you accept these terms of use and you accept the use of cookies and other tracking systems, unless we have provided for another method of accepting cookies on our website.
+With the continued visit of this website and/or app you accept these terms of use and you accept the use of cookies and other tracking systems, unless we have provided for another method of accepting cookies on our website.

-The current available version of this privacy policy is the only version that applies while visiting our website until a new version replaces the current version.
+The current available version of this privacy policy is the only version that applies while visiting our website and/or app until a new version replaces the current version.

 ### Article 1 - Definitions
-1. Website (hereinafter: "Website") 2tangosigns.com, 2tango.org.
+1. Website (hereinafter: "Website") 2tangosigns.com, 2tango.org, familysigns.app.
 2. Party responsible for processing personal data (hereinafter: "the controller"): 2Tango B.V., established at Tiengemeten 131, 1181 CS Amstelveen, The Netherlands, Chamber of Commerce number: 70709661 .
+3. App (hereinafter: "App") is a native app such as Family Signs, Signs or Signs keyboard, which falls under the brand of 2Tango B.V.

-### Article 2 - Access to the website
+### Article 2 - Access to the website and app
-Access to and use of the website are strictly personal.
+Access to and use of the website and/or app are strictly personal.
 You will refrain from using the data and information of this website for your own commercial, political or advertising purposes, as well as for any commercial offers, in particular unsolicited electronic offers.

-### Article 3 - Website content
+### Article 3 - Website and app content
-All brands, images, texts, comments, illustrations (animated) images, video images, sounds and all the technical applications that can be used to operate this website and more generally all the components used on this website, are protected by the laws on intellectual property.
+All brands, images, texts, comments, illustrations (animated) images, video images, sounds and all the technical applications that can be used to operate this website and/or app and more generally all the components used on this website and/or app, are protected by the laws on intellectual property.
 Any reproduction, repetition, use or modification, by any means whatsoever, of all or just part of it, including technical applications, without the prior written permission of the controller, is strictly prohibited.
 The fact that the controller may not take immediate action against any infringement, cannot be considered as a tacit consent, nor of a waiver of any right to prosecute the infringing party.

-### Article 4 - Management of the website
+### Article 4 - Management of the website and app
 For the purpose of proper management of the site, the controller may at any time:
-- suspend, interrupt, reduce or decline the access to the website for a particular category of visitors.
+- suspend, interrupt, reduce or decline the access to the website and/or app for a particular category of visitors.
-- delete all information that may disrupt the functioning of the website or conflicts with national or international laws or is contrary to internet etiquette.
+- delete all information that may disrupt the functioning of the website and/or app or conflicts with national or international laws or is contrary to internet etiquette.
-- make the website temporarily unavailable in order to perform updates
+- make the website and/or app temporarily unavailable in order to perform updates.

 ### Article 5 - Responsibilities
-1. The controller is not liable for any failure, disturbances, difficulties or interruptions in the functioning of the website, causing the (temporary) inaccessibility of the website or of any of its functionalities.
+1. The controller is not liable for any failure, disturbances, difficulties or interruptions in the functioning of the website and/or app, causing the (temporary) inaccessibility of the website and/or app or of any of its functionalities.
-You, yourself, are responsible for the way you seek connection to our website.
+You, yourself, are responsible for the way you seek connection to our website and/or app.
 You need to take all appropriate steps to protect your equipment and data against hazards such as virus attacks on the
 Internet.
-Furthermore, you are responsible for which websites you visit and what information you seek.
+Furthermore, you are responsible for which websites and/or app you visit and what information you seek.

 2. The controller is not liable for any legal proceedings taken against you:
-• because of the use of the website or services accessible via the Internet
+• because of the use of the website and/or app or services accessible via the Internet
 • for violating the terms of this privacy policy

-3. The controller is not liable for any damages that incur to you or third parties or your equipment, as a result of your connection to or use of the website and you will refrain from any subsequent (legal)action against the controller.
+3. The controller is not liable for any damages that incur to you or third parties or your equipment, as a result of your connection to or use of the website and/or app and you will refrain from any subsequent (legal)action against the controller.

-4. If the controller is involved in a dispute because of your (ab)use of this website, he is entitled to (re)claim all subsequent damages from you.
+4. If the controller is involved in a dispute because of your (ab)use of this website and/or app, he is entitled to (re)claim all subsequent damages from you.

 ### Article 6 - Collection of data